jpco/jws/web/content/es/useful.md

 fn-pwd = {echo $PWD}
 ```

-This version also provides a (somewhat awkwardly named) second variable `$CWD-l`, which is the current working directory in a list form -- which may be useful for prompting, or some other purpose.
+This version also provides a (somewhat awkwardly named) second variable `$CWD-l`, which is the current working directory in a list form -- which may be useful for prompts, or some other purpose.

 ### Temporary cd

-Change directory for a single command (without forking,
+Change directory for a single command without forking.
-though that's a way to do it too).

 ```
 let (cd = $fn-cd)